nod3zer0/subfit/README.md

 1. creates archive if specified
 2. gets login information
-3. checks if file already submitted
+3. checks if the file has already been submitted
    1. removes old submission
 4. submits file
-5. checks if file was submitted correctly (`--check` option)
+5. checks if the file was submitted correctly (`--check` option)
    1. downloads file into `--check_folder`
    2. compares hashes
-6. gets time of submission in studis, and prints its value
+6. gets the time of submission in studis, and prints its value

 ## Requirements